 I wonder if something I'm not sure is true could actually make me feel so numb.
 When Lucy explains the cinema, she makes it sound magical, like it is part of another world where anything is possible.
 That you don’t have to look at who you actually are and can ignore all those ugly, mouldy spots and just be something else, like those spots didn’t even matter to begin with.

 Eventually though, they have to step out and what would they step out to?
 What would I step out to?
 Anything?
-Anything but into this ocean that stretches out its greedy arms to me?
-Where is the end?
-The thought pierces my mind, swimming through the cracks in my brain and sliding behind my eyes.
+I rub my temples, this is real.
+This is not the cinema or script.
+The thought swims through the cracks in my brain and slides behind my eyes.
 Blue lips.
 So, so blue like the colour of the blue, blue ocean.
 I slam my eyes shut.
 Go away, I mutter to myself.
 Go away.
-I can hear the trill of her voice, rising in my head, slow and melodic at first until it moves toward a crescendo.
+I can hear the trill of her voice, rising in my head, slow and melodic at first until it moves toward a crescendo

-I anxiously gnaw on the end of my eagle quill and pull out the file with all the book drafts in it, flipping the pages just so I can feel the pages underneath my fingertips.
+I pull out the file with the book drafts in it, flipping through the pages just to feel the pages beneath my fingertips.
 This is real.
 Real.

 “Ah, there you are Molly,” A voice breaks through my thoughts.
 Their hands took my arms and led me away from Nott and the staring eyes of the people who call themselves my co-workers.
 I twist in their firm hold to see James grinning.
 He's always grinning.
 He drapes his arm around my shoulders and steers me towards the back door.
 For a moment, I let him lead because I can’t really get my head around why he’s here and what part he’s meant to play.